-The full and effective participation of relevant stakeholders-in particular indigenous peoples and local communities-in actions referred to in paragraphs 70 and 72 of decision 1/CP16
+The full and effective participation of relevant stakeholders-in particular indigenous peoples and local communities-in actions referred to in paragraphs 70 and 72 of decision 1/CP16 conventions/agreements and/or domestic and if applicable, subnational, legal framework; access is established to recourse mechanisms to ensure the participation process is respected.

-THEME 4.1.
-Respect, protect, and fulfill the right of all relevant stakeholders to participate fully and effectively in the design and implementation of REDD+ actions.
+THEME 4.1 Respect, protect, and fulfill the right of all relevant stakeholders to participate fully and effectively in the design and implementation of REDD+ actions.